grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 are watched for changes, if there is change seen then those are certs are loaded automatically.

 {{% admonition type="warning" %}}
-After the new certificates are loaded, connections which are established with old certificates will not work and those connections needs to be reloaded.
+After the new certificates are loaded, connections with old certificates will not work and those connections needs to be reloaded.
 {{% /admonition %}}